goodapweb-2022/tmrn/README.md

-# We will show the details of TMRN if Apweb2022 accept our paper.
+# We will show the details of TMRN if Apweb2022 accepts our paper.